MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/index.md

 # Parallel.h header

+## -description

-This header is used by Parallel Ports.
-For more information, see
+This header is used by parports.
+For more information, see:

 - [Parallel Ports](../_parports/index.md)

 ## Parallel Port Callback Routines